hoidn/BMAD-METHOD/arch.md

   for_each: ForEachBlock;
 }

+// Validation: Steps must specify either provider (with optional provider_params) or a raw command, but not both.
-type Step = StepCommand | StepProvider | StepForEach | StepBase; // StepBase used only for wait_for-only steps
+// The deprecated `command_override` field is not supported and should be rejected by the loader/validator. type Step = StepCommand | StepProvider | StepForEach | StepBase; // StepBase used only for wait_for-only steps

 interface WorkflowSpec {